-See who won the Willie Ray Smith awards - Port Arthur News
+Willie Ray Smith Awards honor Southeast Texas high school football players of the year - Port Arthur News

 Ceasar thanked everyone who voted for him.

-Both Sanders and Beck said they were happy to be nominated.
+Sanders and Beck said they were happy to be nominated.
 Both juniors have a chance to win the award next season.

 Sanders led the Titans to the first undefeated regular season in school history.
 The quarterback rushed for 1,163 yards and passed for 2,057 yards to go along with 37 total touchdowns.